Przejdź do treści głównej

 Infrastructure as code and templates

-Templates eliminate duplicate code between pipelines.
-Microsoft documentation shows that organizations with centralized templates have 50% fewer errors and 3x faster onboarding of new projects.
+Templates kill duplication between pipelines.
+Microsoft's data shows that organizations with centralized templates have 50% fewer errors and onboard new projects 3x faster.

 Step template